Xappium/xappium.uitest/README.md

 ## Using the Cli Tool

 The Cli tool is meant to provide an easy to use runner for your UI Tests.
-In order to run your UI Tests you only need to supply 3 parameters:
+In order to run your UI Tests you only need to supply a couple of parameters:

-- The Platform Name (iOS/Android) - this is required for .NET MAUI apps
+- (-uitest|--uitest-project-path) The path to the UI Test project
-- The path to the UI Test project
+- (-app|--app-project-path) The path to the App project
-- The path to the App project
+- (-p|--platform) The Platform Name (iOS/Android) - this is ignored for classic Xamarin apps but required for .NET MAUI apps

 It's worth noting that the tools here are designed to provide an experience that is tailored to running on an iOS Simulator or Android Emulator.
 These settings are not customizable.